 I graduated as a vet from the University of Bristol in 2006.
 I then worked in small animal veterinary practices in North Somerset for ten years.
 I greatly enjoyed general practice and during this time I developed an interest in canine and feline behavioural problems.
 I could see the enormous impact they can have on an owner-pet relationship, and I wanted to be able to look after a pet’s emotional wellbeing as well as their physical health.

-I have completed a GP Certificate in Animal Behaviour.
+I have completed a Master’s degree in Clinical Animal Behaviour from the University of Edinburgh.
 This covered dog and cat behaviour and learning, the means by which unwanted behaviours develop and methods of addressing these problems.
-I am currently studying for a Master’s degree in Clinical Animal Behaviour from the University of Edinburgh, and am a full member of both the APBC and the FABC.
+I am also a full member of both the APBC and the FABC.

 Knowledge of both veterinary medicine and behaviour gives an important overview of a pet’s wellbeing.
 Often the development of unwanted behaviours is very complicated, with pre-existing medical problems (such as arthritis or diabetes) being a key factor.
 By identifying these and liaising with your vet, an effective and long-lasting treatment plan can be created.

 Although there are medications available for the treatment of behavioural problems, I very rarely use these in the first instance, and I never use them without also making changes in a pet’s management and training.
 The use of medication would always be discussed in depth with yourself and your vet and the decision made together.